neos/flow-development-collection/Neos.Flow/Documentation/TheDefinitiveGuide/PartIII/Security.rst

       'Acme.MyPackage:editOwnPost':
         matcher: 'method(Acme\MyPackage\Controller\PostController->editAction(post.owner == current.userService.currentUser))'

+.. note:

+  The label will be rendered by the ``./flow security:describeRole <role>`` CLI command for a corresponding role and it can be used to render a more human readable description in UIs (such as the user management module in the Neos backend)

 Privilege targets are defined in the ``Policy.yaml`` file of your package and are grouped by their respective types, which are define by the fully qualified classname of the privilege type to be used (e.g.